Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 LOOKING FOR MORE KS3 AND KS4 DIAGNOSTIC ASSESSMENTS?

-For a full selection of diagnostic maths tests available make sure you visit the totally free Secondary Resource Library.
+For a full selection of diagnostic maths tests available and teaching resources make sure you visit the totally free Secondary Resource Library.
 As well as diagnostic maths tests for all topics across Number, Probability, Geometry, Ratio and Proportion and Statistics, you’ll also find over 40 GCSE maths papers, hundreds of GCSE maths worksheets with exam questions and lots of GCSE maths revision resources.

 Discover the FREE Secondary Resource Library